Types

 }

-The sub-types of file recognized are: block
+The sub-types of file recognized are: block, character, directory, fifo,

-and regular
+and regular.

 String

-kind of type describes a string type.
+The string kind of type describes a string type.
 It supports three extra

-attribute is a N-value
+attribute: either, length and match.
+The either attribute is a N-value

 array that defines the set of acceptable values for that type: